wilczynski87/ToDoList/README.md

 # ToDoList
-My to do list made with Java Swing
+My to do list made in JavaScript
+- uses local storage for storing info about users
+- allow creating ToDo list
+- providing login and sign-in